Skip to main content

 Editorial

-• Here you can find the current issue of the university magazine as a PDF file: Portal – Zwei 2025: „Demokratie“ (in German)
+• Here you can find the current issue of the university magazine as an accessible PDF: Portal – Zwei 2025: „Demokratie“ (in German)

 • Below you can find the individual articles as news articles.
 The page will be updated continuously.